 Entry and exit

-Everyone seeking to enter Israel, the Gaza Strip or West Bank is subject to security and police record checks by Israeli authorities and may be refused entry or exit without explanation.
+Everyone seeking to enter Israel, the Gaza Strip or the West Bank is subject to security and police record checks by Israeli authorities.
+You may be refused entry or exit without explanation.
 You may also be subject to lengthy questioning and bag searches by security officials on arrival and departure.

-Travellers are given an entry card instead of an entry stamp on arrival.
+You receive an entry card instead of an entry stamp on arrival.
 Keep this card with your passport until you leave.
 The card is evidence of your legal entry into Israel and may be requested by authorities during your stay.